phit3/slim_multi_scale_cae/README.md

 # Slim multi-scale CAE
-Reproduction package for the Slim multi-scale CAE.
+Reproduction package for the Slim multi-scale CAE paper.

 Before starting any model training, please make sure that the required libraries are installed, the desired dataset is provided, and the config.yaml was setup correctly.